-- The EES main report An integrated, plain English document that sets out an analysis of the potential impacts of the project.
-The main report draws on technical studies, data and statutory requirements such as specific limits for surface water and groundwater quality and waste discharge to the environment, and should clearly identify which components of the scope are being addressed throughout. - 2.
-The technical reports on the studies that inform expert investigations and analyses that in turn provide the basis for the EES main report.
+- The EES main report An integrated, plain-English document that sets out an analysis of the potential impacts of the project.
+The main report draws on technical studies, data and statutory requirements such as specific limits for surface water and groundwater quality and waste discharge to the environment.
+The main report should clearly identify which components of the scope are being addressed throughout. - 2.
+The technical reports Discipline-based studies that inform expert investigations and analyses that provide the basis for the EES main report.
 They will be exhibited in full, as appendices to the main report.